NAMIP-Computer-Museum/retro-global-change/README.md

 ### Limit to Growth (World3)

-Year: circa 1970 (for model, DYNAMO OLDER)
+* Year: circa 1970 (for model, DYNAMO OLDER)
-Language: DYNAMO, evolution of SIMPLE, pure text (later enriched with graphical language STELLA)
+* Language: DYNAMO, evolution of SIMPLE, pure text (later enriched with graphical language STELLA)
-Platform: IBM mainframe (initially on punch card) then ported to mini and micro, implemented in ASM then FORTRAN
+* Platform: IBM mainframe (initially on punch card) then ported to mini and micro, implemented in ASM then FORTRAN
-approach: code generation, low/no code already (textual then graphical) to be used by non computer programmers
+* Authors: Donella Hager-Meadows, Dennis L. Meadows, Jorgen Randers and William W. Behrens III.
-Authors: Donella Hager-Meadows, Dennis L. Meadows, Jorgen Randers and William W. Behrens III.
+* Approach: code generation, low/no code already (textual then graphical) to be used by non computer programmers

 Simulator (Bernd Fix)
 * Not much available of the original software but there is a nice [simulator for DYNAMO](https://github.com/bfix/dynamo) by Bernd Fix